The Twisting Ducks Theatre Company

-We work with people with a learning disability and autistic people across Tyne and Wear and Northumberland to tackle inequalities through performing arts, supporting over 800 people a year to express themselves creatively, build social connections, and achieve aspirations as performers, musicians, and DJs.
+What we do: Working with people with a learning disability and autistic people across Tyne & Wear and Northumberland, we support over 800 people a year to express themselves creatively, build social connections, and achieve aspirations as performers, musicians, and DJs.

 What's On